PostHog/posthog.com/contents/blog/running-content-at-posthog.md

 Your content production workflow will depend on what type of content you create, what channels you publish to, and how you source your content.

 Ours is as follows:
-* **Shoot a video:** This could be an interview, talk, panel discussion, or tutorial recording.
+* **Shoot a video (optional):** This could be an interview, talk, panel discussion, or tutorial recording.
 We’ll eventually edit this down to about half or a third of its size.
   * Content interviews usually take 40-60 minutes, and we generate 20-30 questions for each interviewee.
 These questions range from their career history to their current role and product, plus a few personal questions to add flavor to the interview.
 Here’s [an example](https://www.youtube.com/watch?v=gMYWond64lM) of one we did with Eltje.
   * We also do intro interviews, which is where we get to know new hires.
 These can take anywhere from 15-30 minutes and have fewer questions than a content interview.
   * HogTalks are Zoom sessions where we invite an expert to speak on a specific topic.
 We package these videos for upload to our YouTube channel - no blog post required, just a transcript where appropriate.
 Here’s [an example](https://www.youtube.com/watch?v=JvjK-YA9Ieo).